paich64/C64MEGA65/bin/Version 5/R3/README.md

 The C64 runs the original Commodore KERNAL and the C1541 runs the original Commodore DOS, which leads to authentic loading speeds.
-You will be surprised, how slowly the C64/C1541 were loading... :-) You can optionally JiffyDOS or use fast loader cartridges to speed up loading.
+You will be surprised, how slowly the C64/C1541 were loading... :-) You can optionally use JiffyDOS or use fast loader cartridges to speed up loading.

 And you will be amazed by the 99.9% compatibility that this core has when it comes to games, demos and other demanding C64 software.
 Some demos are even